‘No sense of de-escalation’ at crucial moment during latest Seattle protest, videographer says

 Officers deploy more pepper spray at protesters pressed against other points along the barricade.
 Some objects are thrown from the crowd, the aerial video shows.
 The officers deploy still more pepper spray, along with flash bangs and tear gas.

-Most people in the crowd run away, but Salisbury stays near the barricade as long as he can, pleading with the officers to “bring it down” and then finally walking away, gasping for breath.
+Most people in the crowd run away, but Salisbury stays nearby as long as he can, pleading with the officers to “bring it down” and then finally walking away, gasping for breath.

 “I took in so much tear gas,” he said in an interview Tuesday morning.
 “I got hit with the pepper spray and the tear gas.”